 Rifle season deer hunting

 Regular gun season, or rifle season, starts in November.
 The season dates usually catch the middle thru the end of the rut.
-This is the time when most guys start putting out scent drags, working scrape lines, and following the doe's.
+This is the time when we start focusing on rub lines, working scrape lines, and following the doe's.

 Upon your arrival we can check your firearm for accuracy at the rifle range.
 We will go over aerial photos and topo maps of the hunting areas.
 We cover all types of deer habitat such as swamps, oak knobs, thickets, open hardwoods, food plots, and farm fields.
 Still hunting is a legal and general hunting practice, though stand hunting is our prefered method.